-cities around the world where the Lab has

-been advising on the establishment of

-Healing Arts weeks as a tool for community

-health and wellbeing.
-Notable policy

-engagements occurred across four of the

-continents.
-These included consultations

-with Ministries of Health and Culture in

-Ukraine, Spain, Nigeria, Ireland, and Brazil as

-) well as collaborative work with city leaders

-in Atlanta and Los Angeles where Healing

-Arts received official Commendations at the

-City State and county level.
-This recognition

-highlighted the transformative power of the

-arts in addressing health disparities and

-promoting social cohesion.

-The Lab's research also played a key role in

-n shaping policy.
-The publication of the historic

-report "How Do We Realize the Potential of

-the Arts to Support Health and Wellbeing

-in the United States?" provided invaluable

-insights to US policymakers, including those

-at the White House Domestic Policy Council,

-halping to further integrate arts haved
+The Lab's expertise also informed the development of policy frameworks in various cities around the world where the Lab has been advising on the establishment of Healing Arts weeks as a tool for community health and wellbeing.
+Notable policy engagements occurred across four of the continents.
+These included consultations with Ministries of Health and Culture in Ukraine, Spain, Nigeria, Ireland, and Brazil as well as collaborative work with city leaders in Atlanta and Los Angeles where Healing Arts received official Commendations at the City State and county level.
+This recognition highlighted the transformative power of the arts in addressing health disparities and promoting social cohesion.

+The Lab's research also played a key role in shaping policy.
+The publication of the historic report "How Do We Realize the Potential of the Arts to Support Health and Wellbeing in the United States?" provided invaluable insights to US policymakers, including those at the White House Domestic Policy Council, helping to further integrate arts-based approaches into public health strategies.